-Debbie Moss has worked in Diversity Programs in Engineering for over 14 years.
+Debbie Meddaugh has worked in Diversity Programs in Engineering for over 14 years.
 Debbie is an event planner and supports outreach, retention and scholar programs.
 She ensures that each event logistically operates fluidly.
 Debbie is from upstate NY and has three musically gifted children.

 Amanda Oczkowski originally hails from the Philadelphia, PA area.
 After graduating from the University of Pittsburgh with a B.S. in Structural Civil Engineering, a B.A. in Spanish, and certificates in Latin American Studies and Global Studies, she came to Cornell University to pursue graduate studies in Mechanical Engineering.
 She diligently supports the successes of the next generation of engineering students here at Cornell.

 Job openings at DPE for student employees are announced on our Newsletter blog.

 Graduate Student CoordinatorsClick to Open